0xxon/hardware-offloading/Readme.md

 ## Compiling the applications

 The source-code for our prototype to offload non-established connections is contained in the directory `sia/offload`.
+The source-code for our prototype for protocol detection is contained in the directory `sia/proto-matching`.

+Both projects need some setup before they can be compiled:

 ### Setting up the SIA Development Environment from scratch